fazo96/LC2.js/README.md

 ### Status

 - __CPU Emulator__
-    - ISA fully implemented
+    - ISA and IO fully implemented
-    - IO systems calls (TRAP) not implemented yet
-    - most other CPU features implemented
     - not tested much yet
-    - no error handling
 - __Assembler__
     - can parse all instructions with arguments
-    - no pseudo-instruction support yet
+    - pseudo instruction implementation started, not done yet
     - symbol table building and argument labels not working yet
     - instruction labels are parsed but ignored
     - error handling not implemented yet